Poskiofiko/Poskiofiko/README.md

 - 👀 I'm interested in technology
 - 🌱 I focus on programming and project management
 - 💞️ I'm working on a few projects right now
-- 📫 You can find me at https://poski.lol

 <!---
 Poskiofiko/Poskiofiko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.